Thomas Winkler (artist): As a writer for theatre and film

 Winkler has also created commercials and music videos.

 House artist for the Tivoli Gardens

-In 2009, Winkler was hired by the Tivoli Gardens to create the interior deigns for the Tivoli Hotel and Congress Centre.
+In 2009, Winkler was hired by the Tivoli Gardens to create the interior designs for the Tivoli Hotel and Congress Centre.
 He was soon offered a permanent position as a ‘house artist’ overseeing every aspect of design, colour schemes and decorations in the gardens.

 When asked, he has mentioned that one of his proudest moments was when he redesigned the gardens' bin trucks in such a style that visitors began to photograph them, which made the drivers feel more seen and included.

 Winkler also designs much of the gardens' merchandise, such as Christmas baubles, music boxes, coffee tins, cups and napkins.

 He has designed several of the official posters, including one celebrating the gardens' 180th anniversary.

 Prizes and awards

-In 2017, Winkler received the Pråsprisen for an illustration of actor JytteAbildstrøm and her son Peter Mygind, also an actor.
+In 2017, Winkler received the Pråsprisen for an illustration of actor Jytte Abildstrøm and her son Peter Mygind, also an actor.